Anne Hepburn: Mission work

 In 1950 Anne Burton was sent to Malawi, then called Nyasaland, as headmistress of a mission primary school for girls.
 She met her future husband, fellow missionary James Lamb (Hamish) Hepburn, first at a Church of Scotland weekend in Galashiels and later on the voyage to Malawi and in August 1954 they married.
 Their three children Catherine, Margaret and Kenneth were born in Malawi.
 The political struggles that began in 1959 against the planned Central African Federation resulted in independence for Nyasaland, but an uncertain climate for those who opposed the new regime.
 In 1964, when on furlough in Scotland, the Hepburns were advised not to return to Malawi.

+In the 1990s she was involved in the creation of the Scottish Malawi Network and she was its convener for ten years.
+The network's role was later fulfilled by the Scotland Malawi Partnership.

 Life in the Church

 Anne Hepburn settled in Kirkcudbright, Dumfries & Galloway, where her husband Hamish became minister.
 Anne was active in the Women's Guild, serving as National Vice-president from 1972 to 1975, and she was ordained as an elder of the Church of Scotland in 1974.
 In 1981, Hepburn became National President of the Women's Guild.